Admission deadlines: | Fall: January 7th - Fellowship & Application Deadline |

 9:00 am – 5:00 pm, Monday through Friday

-The following requirements must be fulfilled: 40 credits, including 6 credits in core field courses, a 4-credit capstone sequence, 0 to 3 credits in research tool courses, 15 credits in a specialization, 3 credits in professional skills courses, and 9 to 12 credits in elective courses.
-Students may choose to fulfill requirements that demonstrate proficiency in a foreign language (see below).
+The following requirements must be fulfilled: 40 credits, including 6 credits in core field courses, a 4-credit capstone sequence, 0 to 3 credits in research tool courses, 15 credits in a concentration, 3 credits in professional skills courses, and 9 to 12 credits in elective courses.
+Students can choose to fulfill the tool requirement by demonstrating language proficiency*.

 See notes regarding special topics and skills courses, the capstone sequence, and the thesis option**.